jeklnd/jeklnd/README.md

 - 👋 Hi, I’m @jeklnd
 - 👀 I’m interested in AWS, Terraform, cloud infrastructure automation, CI/CD, and DevOps
 - 🌱 I’m currently learning how to build web architectures with Terraform.
-- 💞️ I’m looking to collaborate on projects involving AWS, Terraform, Docker, Kubernetes, Jenkins, Chef, Ansible, Puppet, and Packer.
+- 💞️ I’m looking to collaborate on projects involving a combination of AWS, Terraform, Docker, Kubernetes, Jenkins, Chef, Ansible, Puppet, and Packer.
-- 📫 How to reach me: message me on LinkedIn at  www.linkedin.com/in/jessekrensel
+- 📫 How to reach me: send me an email at jdkrensel@gmail.com or message me on LinkedIn at  www.linkedin.com/in/jessekrensel

 <!---
 jeklnd/jeklnd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.